charliebrandli/video_transciption/README.md

 4. Extract audio from each video using ffmpeg
 5. Transcribe the audio to text using OpenAI's Whisper
 6. Summarize the transcript using OpenAI's Response
-7. Upload the summary files back to the same Confluence page as attachments
+7. Upload the summary files back to Confluence as subpages of the original page

 ## Requirements